Proiettili (ti mangio il cuore)

-"Proiettili (ti mangio il cuore)" is a song by Italian singer Elodie, with featured vocals by Joan Thiele.
-It was written by Elodie and Joan Thiele with Elisa Toffoli and Emanuele Triglia, and was released as a digital download and for streaming on 16 September 2022 by Universal Music Group.
+"Proiettili (ti mangio il cuore)" is a song written and recorded by Italian singers Elodie and Joan Thiele.
+It was written by the two artists with co-writing contribution by Elisa Toffoli and Emanuele Triglia, and was released as a digital download and for streaming on 16 September 2022 by Universal Music Group.

 The song was part of the original soundtrack of the film Burning Hearts by Pippo Mezzapesa and was later included in Elodie's fourth album OK.
 Respira.
 It was awarded with the David di Donatello for Best Original Song.

 Music video

 A music video to accompany the release of "Proiettili (ti mangio il cuore)" was first released onto YouTube on the same day.
 The video was directed by Roberto Ortu and shot in Margherita di Savoia, Apulia.